Nike Inc (NKE)'s Winning Formula: Financial Metrics and Competit

 - Momentum rank: 5/10

-Nike Inc, with a market cap of $139.19 billion and sales of $51.58 billion, is the largest athletic footwear and apparel brand in the world.
-Operating with a margin of 11.61%, the company's key categories include basketball, running, and football (soccer), with footwear generating about two-thirds of its sales.
+Nike Inc, with a market cap of $140.49 billion and sales of $51.58 billion, is the largest athletic footwear and apparel brand in the world.
+Key categories include basketball, running, and football (soccer).
+Footwear generates about two-thirds of its sales.
 Its brands include Nike, Jordan, and Converse (casual footwear).
 Nike sells products worldwide through company-owned stores, franchised stores, and third-party retailers.
 The firm also operates e-commerce platforms in more than 40 countries.
 Nearly all its production is outsourced to contract manufacturers in more than 30 countries.
-Founded in 1964 and based in Beaverton, Oregon, Nike's history of innovation and global presence has cemented its industry leadership.
+Nike was founded in 1964 and is based in Beaverton, Oregon.

 Financial Strength Breakdown